Tayotas con Huevos (Chayote with Eggs) is a delicious recipe that will make a healthy substitute to meat in your Dominican meal.

-This is a delicious recipe that will make a healthy substitute to meat in your Dominican meal.
-Despite the many jokes about how bland christophines (or chayote in some parts of the world) are, the fact is that they remain popular in our country.
+This is a delicious recipe that will make a healthy substitute for meat in your Dominican meal.
+Despite all the jokes about how bland tayota (or chayote in some parts of the world) is, the fact is that it remains popular in our country.

 - 2 tablespoons of olive oil